gyuha-wa-vect0r/gyuha-wa-vect0r/README.md

     "About": "Hi, I'm GYUHA LEE 👋",
     "I'm": "Into Deep Learning and Back-End Developer", "Learning": "Computer Vision",
-    "Looking to ": "Labs that delves into the field of CV", }
+    "Looking for ": "Labs that delves into the field of CV", }

 >>> exit()